Quenched local limit theorem for a directed random walk on the backbone of a supercritical oriented percolation cluster for $d \ge 1$: A first quenched-annealed comparison result

-Firstly, if the random walk $X$ does not visit the set $\Delta_k$, it is obvious, by the definition of $D(N)$, that a change of $\omega$ on $z_k$ leads to a change of $\xi$ in the areas relevant for $X$ with probability bounded by $CN^{-c\log N}$.
-This is so since $\abs{\cP(N)}\le CN^{1+d/2}\log^{3d}N$.
-Therefore, contributions from this case will be covered by the last term in \eqref{eq:BoundingU_k}.
-The second case is when $X$ actually visits $\Delta_k$, which requires a more careful consideration and where we look at further two distinct possibilities, that $z\in\Delta_k$ or $z\notin \Delta_k$ particularly, as detailed next.
+The second case occurs when $X$ actually visits $\Delta_k$, which requires a more careful consideration and where we look at further two distinct possibilities, that $z\in\Delta_k$ or $z\notin \Delta_k$ particularly, as detailed next.

-For $z\in \Delta_k$, we note that there is a special regeneration point on the path of $X$ that is connected to all infinite open paths starting from any $z\in\Delta_k$ within at most $2\log^{6d+9}N$ steps with probability at least $1-CN^{-c\log N}$, see \cite[Lemma~3.16 and the discussions around it]{SteibersPhD2017} and note also the figure on p.~57 therein.
+For $z\in \Delta_k$, we note that there is a special regeneration point on the path of $X$ that is connected through open paths to all $z\in\Delta_k$ within at most $2\log^{6d+9}N$ steps with probability at least $1-CN^{-c\log N}$, see \cite[Lemma~3.16 and the discussions around it]{SteibersPhD2017} and note also the figure on p.~57 therein.
 (The proof given there works for any $d \ge 1$.)
 This allows us to instead compare the probabilities starting from that special regeneration point.
 Note that we then consider the annealed law since the special regeneration point lies beyond $z_k$ (in the time direction).
 Hence, up to an error term of $CN^{-c\log N}$, the estimate for $z\in\Delta_k$ comes down to a difference of annealed laws with starting positions in the set

 Thus for $z \in \Delta_k$ and $\omega \in D(N)$ we have the upper bound

 Therefore, using the annealed derivative estimates from Lemma~\ref{lem:annealed_derivative_estimates}, we obtain the upper bound $C\log^{6d+9}(N) N^{-\theta'\tfrac{d+1}{2}}$ in this case.